5 Reasons Why Everyone Should Take a Solo TripNovember 6, 2017

 - Connecting with yourself in a deep way.

 In our society we are rarely alone.
 Many times this is by choice, but part of it is just the fabric of the society we live in.
 When was the last time you saw someone sitting alone in public and just enjoying themselves, rather than defensively scrolling through their phones?
 When was the last time YOU did that?
 To some, spending an hour alone seems daunting, so if that’s the case then taking an entire trip alone might sound like torment.
 If you fall into this category, I invite you to reflect on why.
 Where is this fear stemming from?
 Sometimes we fear being alone because we are scared of our own thoughts.
 Sometimes the thing we fear the most is the very thing we need.
-Think about it, the best way to get to know a friend is to spend some one-on-one quality time with him or her.
+This is the best Gifts for Women, just think about it, the best way to get to know a friend is to spend some one-on-one quality time with him or her.
 Well, the same applies to getting to know yourself.
 You might laugh and say of course I know myself!
 But do you really?
 Have you ever been truthfully vulnerable with yourself?
 When we spend uninterrupted extended time alone (and alone doesn’t have to be in complete solitude) we allow thoughts to surface that we might not have even realized were being suppressed.
 This can take many forms: A hope, a dream, a fear, or even an experience from our past that has negatively impacted us in a way much larger than we lead on.
 This is what happened for me.
 I set the intention to get to know myself more intimately, and to heal.
 I was surprised by some of the things that came up that I then had the opportunity to work through and release.
 Yes, don’t get me wrong, sometimes eating alone felt uncomfortable and I was embarrassed, or longing for my boyfriend to be with me.
 But then I remembered there is a difference between being lonely and being alone.
 Yes, I was alone, but I wasn’t lonely, because I was spending quality time with myself and truly enjoying it.

 - Connecting with others

 When we travel with people we know, we tend to still be in our comfort zones despite being in a foreign location.
 As a result, we are less inclined to connect with strangers, travelers, or indigenous people.
-By not connecting with the people of the land, we miss out greatly.
+According to a post on Cross Chartering, by not connecting with the people of the land, we miss out greatly.
 However, when alone, you’re more inclined to strike up a conversation and get to know someone new.
 This was an integral part of my experience in Bali.
 I befriended a local taxi driver named Iketut and he then taught me about Bali from a completely different perspective.
 I got to experience the country and connect with its people in a much deeper, non-touristy way.
 He took me to his village where I made baskets that were used as an offering to the gods, and I got to eat a home-cooked, traditional Indonesian meal.
 Had I been traveling with others, I most likely would have missed out on the opportunity to connect in this authentic way.
 Instead, I would’ve been focused on using the time to strengthen the relationships with those I was with, which is also beautiful, but would not have allowed me to really connect with the land and it’s people in a meaningful and memorable way.

 Here is a reflection from my journal in August, 2014 when I had this unforgettable experience: